 Strap on a pair of skates and glide through a winter wonderland along the curvy Skating Ribbon that meanders through scenic Maggie Daley Park.
 The winding path, which is twice the length of a lap around a traditional skating rink, passes by pine trees and a rock climbing wall (open during warm weather).
 Skates are available for rental.
 The free Skating Ribbon is open through early March, weather permitting.

 Neighborhood skate rinks

 Skate beneath twinkling lights with historic Wrigley Field as your backdrop at The Rink at Gallagher Way in Wrigleyville.
-The 8,000-square-foot ice rink is open daily, and features special events like figure skating performances and public skating with the Chicago Cubs team mascot, Clark the Cub.
-Skate rentals, as well as skate aids for the little ones, are available.
+The ice rink is open daily and offers skate rentals, as well as skate aids for the little ones.
 Hour-long curling lessons are offered during select dates in January by local curling clubs.
 The Rink at Gallagher Way is open through Feb.
 16.

 In Hyde Park, make tracks to the Midway Plaisance Ice Rink on the University of Chicago campus.
-Fun fact: the rink stands on the exact spot where the first-ever Ferris Wheel was erected for the 1893 World’s Columbian Exposition.
+Fun fact: the rink stands on the exact spot where the first-ever Ferris Wheel was erected for the 1893 World’s Fair.
 A bonus is the warming center, where you can duck in and shake off winter’s chill before heading back out to the rink for more skating.
-The Midway Plaisance Ice Rink also hosts the annual Silver Skates speed skating competition every January, featuring both youth and adult skaters.

 Rooftop ice rinks